Get a test every three days

 If you have had a positive PCR test result more than 90 days ago, you need to start taking regular asymptomatic tests again.

-Get a test before returning
+Get a test before returning to campus

 You should only return to campus when you have face-to-face teaching scheduled or in limited other circumstances as set out in government guidance.